 To accept your admission into Michigan Engineering, you must pay your $300 Enrollment Deposit.
 The quickest and most convenient way to pay your deposit is online via Wolverine Access via an electronic check payment (either a savings or a checking account).
 However, payment can be made via check.

 To check your status and accept your admission, you must obtain a U-M uniqname.
-To create your U-M uniqname, you’ll need your One Time Identifier (OTID), which is e-mailed to you after your enrollment deposit is received, and your U-M ID number, which is included in your admission letter.
+You will receive an email invitation from the university to set up your uniqname after your enrollment deposit is received.
+See “Set Up Your Uniqname and Account” for details.
 Note: U-M Flint and U-M Dearborn students already have a U-M uniqname assigned, which will not change.

 Orientation and Advising